GovIndLok/formula1_data_engineering/plan.md

 - Get championship standings before each race
 - Calculate last 3 races average position

+> [!WARNING]
+> **Known Issue**: Need to resolve how to update championship points after sprint race but before main race.
+Currently, the standings extractor may not correctly reflect points earned during the sprint race when extracting data for the main race.

 ---

 ## Phase 4: Airflow DAGs